0%

 MANIFEST

-Once per turn abilities for Nobles and Active Spirits.
+Once per turn effects for Nobles and Active Spirits.

 ONGOING